• Home

 canvas diy project

 Staple the corners to hold down the fold.
-Do that on all four corners and cut away any excess fabric.
+Do that on all four corners and cut away any excess fabric with scissors.

 How to make a giant canvas DIY project